 Moulamein Flood Mitigation Infrastructure Upgrades

-The proposed works focus on strengthening the Moulamein Water Treatment Ring Levee, improving stormwater backflow prevention, and addressing weaknesses in some other areas of the levee system.
+The works focus on strengthening the Moulamein Water Treatment Ring Levee, improving stormwater backflow prevention, and addressing weaknesses in some other areas of the levee system.
 These upgrades aim to enhance flood resilience and protect key community infrastructure.

-Design - DSE24043-02_1: Construction of a ring levee around the Moulamein Water Treatment Plant to protect the town’s drinking water supply during floods.
+1. Construction of a ring levee around the Moulamein Water Treatment Plant to protect the town’s drinking water supply during floods.

-Design - DSE24043-03_1: Installation of a permanent levee between the lake and Tchelery Road to eliminate the need for temporary levees during flood events.
+2. Installation of a permanent levee between the lake and Tchelery Road to eliminate the need for temporary levees during flood events.

 Community impact